History of urban planning: Modern urban planning (1800–onwards)

 From 1800 onwards, urban planning developed as a technical and legal occupation and in its complexity.
 Regent Street was one of the first planned developments of London.
 An ordered structure of London streets, replacing the mediaeval layout, had been planned since just after the Great Fire of London (1666) when Sir Christopher Wren and John Evelyn drew plans for rebuilding the city on the classical formal model.
 The street was designed by John Nash (who had been appointed to the Office of Woods and Forests in 1806 and previously served as an adviser to the Prince Regent) and by developer James Burton.
-The design was adopted by an Act of Parliament in 1813, which permitted the commissioners to borrow £600,000 for building and construction.
+The design was adopted by an act of Parliament, the New Street Act 1813 (53 Geo.
+3. c.
+121), which permitted the commissioners to borrow £600,000 for building and construction.
 The street was intended for commercial purposes and it was expected that most of the income would come from private capital.
 Nash took responsibility for design and valuation of all properties Construction of the road required demolishing numerous properties, disrupting trade and polluting the air with dust.
 Existing tenants had first offer to purchase leases on the new properties.

 An even more ambitious reconstruction was carried out in Paris.
 In 1852, Georges-Eugène Haussmann was commissioned to remodel the Medieval street plan of the city by demolishing swathes of the old quarters and laying out wide boulevards, extending outwards beyond the old city limits.
 Haussmann's project encompassed all aspects of urban planning, both in the centre of Paris and in the surrounding districts, with regulations imposed on building façades, public parks, sewers and water works, city facilities, and public monuments.
 Beyond aesthetic and sanitary considerations, the wide thoroughfares facilitated troop movement and policing.

 A concurrent plan to extend Barcelona was based on a scientific analysis of the city and its modern requirements.
 It was drawn up by the Catalan engineer Ildefons Cerdà to fill the space beyond the city walls after they were demolished from 1854.
 He is credited with inventing the term 'urbanisation' and his approach was codified in his Teoría General de la Urbanización (General Theory of Urbanisation, 1867).
 Cerdà's Eixample (Catalan for 'extension') consisted of 550 regular blocks with chamfered corners to facilitate the movement of trams, crossed by three wider avenues.
 His objectives were to improve the health of the inhabitants, towards which the blocks were built around central gardens and orientated NW-SE to maximise the sunlight they received, and assist social integration.